manuelvarzen/danielmarcelino.github.io/_posts/2016-11-27-effective-number-of-parties.md

 The data come from The American National Election Studies (ANES).
 The [ANES](http://www.electionstudies.org/) is a survey that covers voting behavior, public opinion, and political participation.
 Many other countries have their own version of this survey, for instance see [here](http://ellisp.github.io/blog/2016/09/18/nzes1).
 While the primary mission of these studies is to answer questions about voting behavior, the wealth of variables collected amongst voters means that we can use these data to answer other questions too.
-If you would like to know about the other variables contained in the ANES questionaires, you may want to read its [codebook](http://www.electionstudies.org/studypages/anes_timeseries_cdf/anes_timeseries_cdf_codebook_var.pdf).
+If you would like to know about the other variables contained in the ANES questionnaires, you may want to read its [codebook](http://www.electionstudies.org/studypages/anes_timeseries_cdf/anes_timeseries_cdf_codebook_var.pdf).
 You may also be interested in a [post](http://www.asdfree.com/2013/11/analyze-american-national-election.html) by Anthony Damico on this topic.

 There are many ways you can import the version of data I've made.
 For example, you download it.
 Then read it.